yogeswarl/command-notes/mongodb/mongodb.md

   collection.find({$or: [{field1: value1}, {field2: value2}]})
 }
 ```
+**Note**: use `$elemMatch` when searching inside nested objects containing arrays of numbers / objects and use `$in` when searching at the top level with a set of array values.

 ### Replace
 To replace, find and confirm the document to be replaced and then replace it.
 - find one document